 Nifty 50 Index – P/E (TTM), Forward P/E & CAPE Ratio

 Need comprehensive data?
 For full access to our complete database, check the Professional Subscription Plan to our Global Equity Valuations data that provides you the current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, and long-term interest rates of the largest economies, stock markets & equity indices in the world.
 The data format and delivery method can be individually customized based on your requirements.
 Examine a sample dataset from here.

 NIFTY 50 stock index

-NIFTY 50 consists of fifty major companies. listed on the National Stock Exchange of India It is considered as a benchmark index for India’s equity market.
+NIFTY 50 consists of fifty major companies listed on the National Stock Exchange of India.
+It is considered as a benchmark index for the performance of the Indian equity market.
 The index is free float market cap weighted, just like the S&P 500.
-The largest sector of NIFTY 50 is Financial Services, followed by Information Technology.
-The three largest components are HDFC Bank, Housing Development Finance Corp and ITC.
+The largest sector of NIFTY 50 is clearly Financial Services (sector representation over 36% in September 2022), followed by Information Technology and Energy.
+The five largest components (September 2022) are Reliance Industries Ltd., HDFC Bank Ltd., ICICI Bank Ltd., Infosys Ltd. and Housing Development Finance Corp.
 The index was launched in April 1996.